 - PI Visualization options - Describe the data flow of sample data from the data source to the CEO’s desk.

 Please remember that no extensions will be given for the final project.
-Additionally, no credit would be given for partially completed work, and no refunds would be given for failed projects.
+Your submission must be your own work, and not copied from another student, course videos, ebook or online resources.
+No credit would be given for plagiarized work, partially completed work, and no refunds would be given for failed projects.

 Note About Customer Data